xLEADERx/LAN-Chat/README.md

 # LAN-Chat
-This python script allow users to communticate with each orther via LAN Connection.
+This python script allow users to communticate with each orther via LAN Connection through sockets.

 # Requirements
   compatible with python version >= 3.7.3